Supply Chain Visa Sponsorship Jobs in Maryland

 Which companies sponsor visas for supply chain roles in Maryland?

 Federal contractors and healthcare organizations are among the most active sponsors in Maryland.
 Companies like Northrop Grumman, Leidos, and Booz Allen Hamilton sponsor supply chain and logistics professionals for defense-related procurement work.
-On the commercial side, Amazon's fulfillment operations and large healthcare systems such as Johns Hopkins Health System have also filed H-1B petitions for supply chain analysts and operations roles.
+On the commercial side, Amazon's fulfillment operations and large healthcare systems such as Johns Hopkins Health System have also filed H-1B visa petitions for supply chain analysts and operations roles.

 Which visa types are most common for supply chain professionals in Maryland?